Konstantin Jeffremov: Unmasking

 Letters found on Wenzel implicated Germaine Schneider as his mistress.
 Schneider was arrested, but managed to convince the Gestapo that she was romantically evolved with Wenzel and knew nothing about his work.
 This convinced the Gestapo and she was released.

 Schneider immediately went to meet Trepper in Paris to warn him.
 Trepper in turn warned Jeffremov and instructed him to create a new identity.
 Jeffremov turned to Abraham Rajchmann, the groups forger, who unknown to Jeffremov, was in close contact with an Chief Inspector of the Belgian State Police Charles Mathieu.
 Mathieu was a penetration agent, known in Germany as a V-Mann, short for Vertrauens-mann.
 (German:V-Mann, plural V-Leute).
 They were generally prisoners who agreed to work as undercover agents on pain of death, should they have refused.
 Mathieu reported the request to Abwehr officer Harry Piepe.
+Rajchmann informed Mathieu of Jeffremov's request for new identity papers and the time and the place of the meeting.